 Race, Magic, and Identity in Harlan Ellison’s “Pennies, Off a Dead Man’s Eyes”

 The first thing that hit me about Harlan Ellison’s Pennies, Off a Dead Man’s Eyes was how charged the racial content felt—right from the start, no hiding it.
 The casual use of the n-word took me by surprise, which, frankly, is not uncommon while reading Ellison.
-I soon realized that race wasn’t just a backdrop—it was the beating heart of the story.
+It didn’t take me long to realized that race wasn’t just a backdrop element, but rather the core of the story.

 So What’s the Story About?